KC police come through with sweet surprise after 7-year-old girl calls 911 for ice cream

 Seven-year-old Allison is recovering from surgery at her Kansas City home, and her parents gave her an old cell phone to play with.
 What her parents didn’t know is that disconnected phones can still dial 911.

-Kansas City police say Allison called four different times and requested chocolate ice cream.
+Kansas City police said Allison called four different times and requested chocolate ice cream.

 “She called once and hung up.
 She called back later saying she wanted ice cream and hung up.
 She called again, this time saying she wanted a cheeseburger and some ice cream,” Officer Dakota Stone with KCPD said.